vaginessa/jaws/README.md

+# Fork notes

+This is a fork of JAWS that adds functionality for saving the collected WIFI data to a file.
+This is just a hack to help me collect data for a side project, it probably isn't useful upstream.

+Big thanks to the [author](https://github.com/jannispinter/) for creating such excellent software!

 # JAWS - Just another WiFi scanner
 A simple free and open source wifi scanner that supports real time scans of nearby networks.
 It displays a list of nearby wifi networks ordered by signal strength and periodically rescans for new networks.